OlaJamesO/aws-ha-threeteir-webapp/README.md

 # Part 5: Create a launch configuration

 > A launch configuration is an instance configuration template that an Auto Scaling group, which I will create in next section, uses to launch EC2 instances.
-When you create a launch configuration, you specify information for the instances, Including the ID of the Amazon Machine Image (AMI), the instance type, one or more security groups, and a block device mapping.
-It is similar to the information you provide when you launch and EC2 instance.

 ### Here is what I will create in this section